Stages of Labor

 Your Baby Moves into Position

-Position is your baby’s placement in the uterus.
+Position is your baby’s placement in your uterus.
 Your baby may be facing left or right.
 He or she may be head first or feet first.
-Station refers to how far your baby has moved down into the pelvic cavity.
+Station refers to how far your baby has moved down into your pelvic cavity.

 First Stage of Labor

 During the first stage of labor, contractions of the uterus help your cervix thin (efface).
 They also help it widen (dilate).
 This will help your baby pass through the birth canal (vagina).
 At first your contractions will not come that often or last that long.
-But as time passes, they will come faster and last longer.
+But as time passes, they will come more frequently, they may be more painful, and they willl last longer.
 They will then be 2-5 minutes apart.
 They will last about 45-60 seconds each.

 Second Stage of Labor